vitalets/playwright-network-cache/README.md

 <details>
   <summary>Click to expand</summary>

 By default, cache files are stored in `.network-cache` base directory.
-You can use `baseDir` option to change it:
+To change this location, use `baseDir` option:

 ```ts
 export const test = base.extend<{ cacheRoute: CacheRoute }>({